jonabr10/Production-Large-Project-Group-24/README.md

 Things you should already have
 - nodejs
 - nodemon
-- react-app
-- heroku

-<double check> heroku --version
+<double check> node --version / nodemon --version

+Make sure to create and checkout a new branch based off of main before proceeding!

 ==================================
 Connecting to the mongoDB database